STAND. COM. REP. NO. 3081

 State of Hawaii

-Your Committees on Judiciary and Transportation, Military Affairs and Government Operations, to which was referred H.B.
-No. 1542, H.D.
+Your Committee on Commerce and Consumer Protection, to which was referred H.B.
+No. 2656, H.D.
 1, entitled:

-As affirmed by the records of votes of the members of your Committees on Judiciary and Transportation, Military Affairs and Government Operations that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1542, H.D.
-1, and recommend that it pass Second Reading and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2656, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2656, H.D.
+1, S.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Commerce and Consumer Protection,

 ROSALYN H. BAKER, Chair